puppetlabs/puppet-docs/source/puppet/4.9/modules_documentation.markdown

 #### Parameters

 ##### `purr`

+Data type: Boolean.

 Enables purring in your cat.

-Valid options: 'true' or 'false'.
-Default: 'true'.
+Default: `true`.

 ##### `meow`

 Enables vocalization in your cat.
 Valid options: 'string'.

 Default: 'medium-loud'.

 #### `laser`

 Specifies the type, duration, and timing of your cat's laser show.

-Default: undef.
+Default: `undef`.

 Valid options: A hash with the following keys: